Distributed-Compute-Labs/dcp-worker/README.md

 # DCP-Worker

 This is the official Node DCP Worker implementation for DCP, the Distributed Compute Protocol.
-This code implements a Node-based DCP Worker and is used by the DCP Compute API job.localExec() function under Node.
+This code implements a DCP Worker which is intended to be executed interactively and supplies necessary library routines and packages for implementing other worker types (eg the DCP Service Worker).

-Note that, in order to run a Node DCP Worker, you also need a DCP Evaluator; we use a completely separate build process, unrelated to NodeJS and NPM, to create our evaluators for security reasons.
+Note that, in order to run this DCP Worker, you also need a DCP Evaluator; we use a completely separate build process, unrelated to NodeJS and NPM, to create our evaluators for security reasons.
+Our native evaluator embeds Google's V8 JavaScript engine directory; this evaluator hosts the sandbox which executes DCP workload.

 You can find a complete package for Linux, including Evaluator binaries at https://archive.distributed.computer/releases/, and documentation at https://docs.distributed.computer/worker/readme.html.
 If you are a developer